Writing, Editing, and Self-Publishing Services

 If your text shows that you are technically proficient and you only want/need a style edit, we can negotiate a lower price.
 Please contact me to discuss.

-Please note that, while a Level II edit is significantly more substantive than a Level I edit, and will include rearrangement of sentences to improve coherence, I will not rearrange whole sections; I will only suggest that you do where I believe this is warranted.
-I will also not rewrite your work to remove a significant percentage if you have been directed to do so by a publisher or agent; such a rewrite would have to be negotiated separately.
+Please note that, while a Level II edit is significantly more substantive than a Level I edit, and will include rearrangement of sentences within a paragraph to improve coherence, I will not rearrange whole sections; I will only suggest that you do where I believe this is warranted.
+I will also not rewrite your work to remove a significant percentage if you have been directed to do so by a publisher or agent; such a rewrite is a substantive edit and would have to be negotiated separately.

 Deductions for notes and style guides are the same as for Level I.